Light Echoes of Time-resolved Flares and Application to Kepler Data: Echo Modeling

 The brightness from each area element is then paired with a corresponding time bin via the crossing time function, defined by \cite{gaidos1994}: \citet{gaidos1994}:

-The brightnesses of each area element falling within a shared time bin are summed, resulting in a time-series light-curve consistent with the disk parameters.
+The brightnesses of each area element falling within a shared time bin are summed, resulting in a delay distribution representing the disk impulse response consistent with the disk parameters.

 In previous work which employed this style of disk echo calculation, this process was carried out assuming delta-function flares \citep{bromley2021,King24,King24-2}.
 For this work, we include an additional step to this process to allow the model to fit extended flare light curves.
-We add a parameter, $f$, which caries the excess flux values from the duration of the flare, into the brightness function, so it is now described as
+We introduce $f(t)$, normalized to a peak of 1, to represent the shape of the time-resolved flare light curve.
+The echo response of the disk is then a convolution of the flare light curve with the delay distribution obtained by summing over the disk surface elements.
+In the delta-function case, $f(t)$ reduces to a single value equal to 1.
+This term is included in the brightness function, so it is now described as

-In this framework, the brightness $B_k$ is calculated for each value of $f_k$ through the duration of the flare, for $k=0,1,2,...$.
-For each step in $k$, the brightness is once again binned in the crossing time, utilizing the numpy function numpy.roll() to shift the calculated light-curve by $k$ time bins, which results in the proper echo delay from each part of the flare.
+In this framework, the brightness $B_k$ is calculated for each value of $f_k$ through the duration of the flare, for $k=0,1,2,...$, where $k$ is the time bin associated with each flare flux value.
+For each step in $k$, the brightness of elements with shared crossing times are summed, utilizing the numpy function numpy.roll() to shift the calculated light-curve by $k$ time bins, which results in the proper echo delay from each part of the flare.
 For $k=0$ and $f_k=1$, a delta-function flare is recovered.
-We present ideal light curves in Figure \ref{fig:models}, produced for a disk with the following physical parameters: $r_{in}=150\text{ AU, }r_{out}=180\text{ AU, }i=20^\circ \text{, and }\gamma=1$.
-The left panels show lights curves produced by a single, delta-like impulse with peak value of 1.
+We present ideal light curves in Figure~\ref{fig:models}, produced for a disk with the following physical parameters: $r_{\rm in}=150\text{ AU, }r_{\rm out}=180\text{ AU, }i=20^\circ \text{, and }\gamma=1$.
+The left panels show light curves produced by a single, delta-like impulse with peak value of 1.
 The top panel shows the full curve including the delta impulse and the bottom panel shows only the section of the curve beginning 500 minutes post-peak.
 The right panels show the same as the left, but for a more realistic, extended flare.
+The gradually declining flare results in additional light, driving a brighter and slightly longer lasting echo.
+The intensity of these curves is described as an "excess flux", where zero excess flux corresponds to zero increase above the quiescent starlight.
+This is measured in arbitrary units of percent flux increase.
+This term is used later on in the paper to describe the same property in real data.